Spinal Fractures

 Vertebroplasty (Bone cement application), Kyphoplasty (Bone cement application with balloon):

-It is a minimally invasive treatment method that can be applied to some selected depression fractures, osteoporosis or tumor-related fractures and some burst fractures.
-It can be applied under local anesthesia.
-It is based on the principle of entering the spine with large needles through small incisions on the skin, correcting the fracture and placing a titanium cage and/or cement inside to strengthen it.
+It is a minimally invasive therapeutic approach that is suitable for selected cases of depression fractures, osteoporosis or tumor-related fractures, as well as certain burst fractures.
+This procedure can be carried out under local anesthesia.
+The technique involves the insertion of large needles into the spine through small incisions on the skin, with the aim of realigning the fracture and reinforcing it by inserting a titanium cage and/or cement.

 Fusion and stabilization: